rjsmethurst/snitch/README.md

 ## Basic Usage

 In it's default format, snitch needs 5 spectral parameters, their corresponding measurement errors, the observed redshift and an identification string to infer a SFH.
-These 5 parameters are the EW\[H$\alpha$\], Dn4000, H$\beta$, H$\delta_A$ and MgFe'.
+These 5 parameters are the EW\[H⍺\], D<sub>n</sub>4000, Hβ, Hδ<sub>A</sub> and MgFe'.
 If you wish to use snitch with these parameters then from the command line run:

 ```python3 snitch.py ha e_ha d4000 e_d4000 hbeta e_hbeta hdeltaA e_hdeltaA mgfe e_mgfe redshift identification```